 3. I didn’t create a long-term game plan

 It’s never too early to start thinking about your future goals.
-On the same subject : 401k, IRA: How to choose a retirement plan that's best for you – USA TODAY.
+To see also : Tax Day is Monday.
+Here’s what you need to know after a year of pandemic stimulus checks.
 The Roth IRA has no age limits, but you had to earn to contribute.

 When thinking about your retirement goals and game plan for success, ask yourself the following questions: